Thiladev/effect-lens/packages/effect-lens/README.md

 >
 ```

 ### Creating a Lens

+#### From an exisiting type
-We provide a few helpers to create Lenses from a few Effect types:
+We provide a few helpers to create Lenses from some Effect types:
 ```typescript
 // The ref is the data source
 const ref = yield* SubscriptionRef.make([12, 87, 69])